sathishkrcs/NodeJS/libuv.md

 V8
 ---
-- Runs set of codes
+- Runs set of JS codes

 libuv
 -----

 - Its is specifically deals with the things happens lower level in OS.
-Eg - Request to read  a file or download the file from internet.
+- Eg - Request to read  a file or download the file from internet.
 - It has queue inside , a queue of completed events.
 - OS will update the completed events to this queue.
 - There is a event loop will check for completed events in libuv.